svtk/AtomicKotlinCourse/Usability/Overloading/Exercise 2/task.md

 ## Overloading (#2)

-Replace two `bark` functions implemented in the previous exercise with one function with default value for `say` argument.
+Replace the two `bark()` functions implemented in the previous exercise with a single function that has a default value for the `say` argument.